-- the normal “pluck-pizzicato” technique in which however, instead of a right-hand finger it is a left-hand finger which hooks itself around the string, pulls it and then releases it.
+- the normal “pluck-pizzicato” technique in which, instead of a right-hand finger, it is a left-hand finger which hooks itself around the string, pulls it and then releases it.
 These pizzicatos are often indicated with a “+” sign and this is a surprisingly important technique that we will use frequently.

 In the above example we have added the “+” and “snowflake” symbols to differentiate between the “pluck” and the “whack”.
-While some composers know enough about the cello to indicate left hand plucks with a “+” symbol, I have never seen any special sign for the “whack” so we have invented our own (the “snowflake”).
-Normally it is the cellist who must write these symbols in their sheet music part, because Left Hand pizzicatos are a technical “trick of the trade” with which most composers are unfamiliar.
+While some composers know enough about the cello to indicate left hand plucks with a “+” symbol, I have never seen any special sign for the “whack” which is why we have invented our own.
+Normally it is the cellist who must write these symbols in their sheet music part, because Left-Hand pizzicatos are a technical “trick of the trade” with which most composers are unfamiliar.

 Both these techniques could be considered as “tricks” in the sense that we use them to simulate the sound of a normal right-hand pizzicato in situations where it is impossible or impractical to use the right hand.
 But they do have other more subtle uses also.
 Let’s look now at some of the different situations in which these techniques can be used.

 1: TO CHECK A NOTE BEFORE PLAYING (SOUNDING) IT